WHO-Collaboratory/collaboratory-grep-test/assets/md/resources.md

 <br>
 <br>

-<a href="https://collaboratory.who.int/epidemiologicalparameters/repository" target="_blank" rel="noopener noreferrer">grEPI</a> is the global repository of epidemiological parameters hosted by the World Health Organization.
+<a href="https://collaboratory.who.int/epidemiologicalparameters/repository" target="_blank" rel="noopener noreferrer">grEPI</a> is a living global repository of epidemiological parameters hosted by the World Health Organization.

 ### NoTitle